durazy/utep_projs/README.md

-# Projects/Assignments provided as UTEP coursework
+# Projects provided as UTEP coursework